behnam-yousefi/MNDA/Supplementary_File.md

 ## 2.4.
 Usage Example 2: application on individual specific networks
 *MNDA pipeline for condition "b"*

+In this example we used the data of Milieu Interieur project (ref).
-In this example we construct
+In this example we construct ISNs of GCNs for 978 healthy samples.

 The source code available at []()